Pacmed/ehr_ood_detection/README.md

 | Latent prop. | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x:  | :white_check_mark: | :white_check_mark: |
 | Latent prior prob. | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x: | :x:  | :white_check_mark: | :white_check_mark: |

+### Experiments

+The following scripts are included to prepare experiments:

+* Hyperparameter search (`experiments.hyperparameter_search.py`) using random sampling (hyperparameter options and ranges are defined in
+`models.info.py`)
+* Validation of OOD-ness (`experiments.validate_ood.py`): Validate that OOD groups defined for a datasets differ significantly from the remaining training population using statistical significance tests.
+The OOD groups are defined in `utils.datahandler.py`.
+* Inferring the variable types automatically for the HI-VAE (`experiments.infer_types.py`)
+* Extracting some statistics about OOD groups with `experiments.ood_statistics.py`

+Furthermore, the following experiments are currently included:

+* Domain adaptation, where a model is trained on one and tested on a completely different data set (`experiments.domain_adaptation.py`)
+* A series of experiments which tests models on pre-defined OOD groups, invoked by `out_of_domain.py`
+* A perturbation experiment simulating data corruption / human error by scaling random feature by an increasing amount (`perturbation.py`)

+Lastly, `plot_results.py` can be used to generate tables and plots from the results of these experiments.
+More information about the correct usage is given in the section "Examples" below.

 ## Usage